Find your career path at the intersection of business and technology

 Examine database management systems.
 Develop the fundamental knowledge necessary to model business data needs, design logical data models, and design, implement, and use a physical database in application development.

-Learn about data communications technologies used for businesses, including local and wide area networks, and network management and security.
+A study of data communications technologies used for business.
+The technologies include local and wide area networks, as well as telephony.
+Network management and security are also emphasized.

 IS 321 — Systems Analysis — 3 hours